FKRM research day set for May 5

 This year’s iteration centres on research and ideas generated by the faculty’s graduate (M.A., M.Sc.) students, who will be presenting on topics related to their studies.

 The day will also feature presentations from faculty and members of the community via Zoom.
-(Links will be generated and shared closer to the event day.)

 HOW TO HAVE EFFECTIVE CONVERSATIONS ABOUT HEALTH BEHAVIOUR CHANGE